ABF-QC/Module2_Project3/notebook/Results.md

 # Analysis
 ---

-Most Food have an Environmental Footprint Score between 0 and 2.
+Most Food have an Environmental Footprint (EF) Score between 0 and 2.

 ![Distribution](../graph/Histogram.png)